The keys to the digitization of the sales aftermarket sector

 The most positive news can be found in the month of June, which has become the best month in the last 2 years, with a positive balance in almost all the companies in the sector.
-Activity was 5% higher than in the same month of 2019.
+The activity was 5% higher than in the same month of 2019.

-Some of the keys to this success have been digitisation.
-The inactivity generated during the months of confinement has meant that many companies in the sector have invested their time and effort in modernising and digitising their inventory and order management systems.
+Some of the keys to this success have been digitization.
+The inactivity generated during the months of confinement has meant that many companies in the sector have invested their time and effort in modernizing and digitizing their inventory and order management systems.

 However, aftermarket manufacturers’ workshops (IAMs) are generally far from being digitally ready compared to OEM workshops, which can, in turn, be seen as an opportunity for future growth.

-In this case, the challenges for the IAM workshop network are often resistance to costly digital transformation and the lack of a centralised management entity with powers to set standards and drive change.
+In this case, the challenges for the IAM workshop network are often resistance to costly digital transformation and the lack of a centralized management entity with the power to set standards and drive change.

-IAM players have a wealth of options to drive digitalisation efforts, from marketing and sales to new products/business models and operational processes, but success requires the support of an agile organisation.
-There is no doubt that digitisation initiatives are critical to ensure the long-term relevance of industry players.
+IAM players have a wealth of options to drive digitalization efforts, from marketing and sales to new products/business models and operational processes, but success requires the support of an agile organization.
+There is no doubt that digitization initiatives are critical to ensure the long-term relevance of industry players.